Automattic/mongoose/README.md

 - Please write inline documentation for new methods or class members.
 - Please write tests and make sure your tests pass.
-- Before starting to write code, look for existing tickets or create one for your specifc issue (unless you're addressing something that's clearly broken).
+- Before starting to write code, look for existing tickets or create one for your specific issue (unless you're addressing something that's clearly broken).
   That way you avoid working on something that might not be of interest or that has been addressed already in a different branch.